-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Her confessions come courtesy of our series My Guilty Pleasure, where authors talk about books they are embarrassed to admit they love.

-At 13 years old, I skipped all the boring Waterloo descriptions and lived for details of the heroine, Lady Barbara, tending wounded soldiers and waiting to learn the fate of a certain dark and brooding Colonel Charles.
+HELEN SIMONSON: At 13 years old, I skipped all the boring Waterloo descriptions and lived for details of the heroine, Lady Barbara, tending wounded soldiers and waiting to learn the fate of a certain dark and brooding Colonel Charles.
 Today, Lady Bab still has all my attention.
 Pass the smelling salts, please.

 SIEGEL: Helen Simonson is the author of "Major Pettigrew's Last Stand."
 You'll find more book reviews and recommendations at our website, npr.org.

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 This is NPR.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.